Southern Downs Draft Planning Scheme Review - Stage 2

 • Increased protection of intensive animal industries across the region

-• If there’s a legal winery, micro-brewery or micro-distillery already on the site, a food and drink outlet can now be approved through a simpler code assessable application
+• If there’s a legal winery, micro-brewery or micro-distillery already on the site, a food and drink outlet can now be approved through a simpler code assessable application.

 It is a requirement of the Planning Act 2016 (QLD) that planning schemes are regularly reviewed and updated to reflect changing community needs, state planning policies, and regional planning priorities.